-LONDON KY—The London Fire Department (LFD) has hired five full-time Firefighters, equipping each 24-hour shift with four on-duty at any given time.
+LONDON KY—The London Fire Department (LFD) has hired full-time Firefighters, equipping each 24-hour shift with four on-duty at any given time.
 The new full-time hires include David King, Jacob Floyd, Jason Robinson, Kyle Fowler, and Makenzie Jackson.

 “Having four on-shift means better fire protection for the City of London, allowing the first truck to have two in and two out within a matter of seconds.
 There always is safety in numbers,” London Fire Chief Carl Hacker said.